 - Waldner, C., Bharadwaj, L. et al. Water Regulations: Impact on First Nations Health Equity and Promotion.
 Operating Grant: Population Health Intervention Research (Fall 2010 Competition), Canadian Institute for Health Research (CIHR), $147,900, 2011-2013.

 Dr. Waldner has supervised or co-supervised the following:

-- four MSc students (three successfully defended, one in progress)
+- seven MSc students (three successfully defended, four in progress)

 - eight MPH non-thesis students (all complete)